N4rr34n6/RobloxUserInfoExtractor/README.md

 ## Technical Details

-- **Logging**: The script logs important events and errors to provide visibility into its operation, including request retries and export completion.
 - **Web Scraping**: BeautifulSoup is used to extract data from user profiles, ensuring that all available information is retrieved accurately.

 ## Disclaimer